zhandos717/doc/en/fields/has-many.md

 ### indexButtons()

-The `indexButtons` method allows you to add additional ActionButtons for working with HasMany items.
+The `indexButtons` method allows you to add additional ActionButtons for working with HasMany elements.

 ```php
 HasMany::make('Comments', 'comments', resource: CommentResource::class)